Clu-Two/st-proto/README.md

 v0.1.25 changes:
 --------------
-* First batch of changes to to build project in modules
+* First batch of changes to build project in modules

 v0.1.2 changes: